Universal-Basic-Compute/serenissima/backend/docs/engine.md

 This process simulates the banking system of Renaissance Venice, with regular loan payments ensuring the flow of capital between citizens and institutions.

-### Income Distribution (4:00 PM UTC)

-**Script**: `backend/distributeIncome.py`

-Every afternoon at 4:00 PM UTC, the income distribution system allocates income from land ownership:

-1. The script identifies all lands that generate income
-2. For each income-generating land:
-   - It calculates the daily income based on the land's properties
-   - It identifies the land owner
-   - It transfers the appropriate amount of compute tokens to the owner's account
-3. A portion of all income is collected as taxes by the Consiglio dei Dieci (Council of Ten)
-4. Transaction records are created for all income transfers
-5. Notifications are sent to land owners about their income

-This process simulates the economic activity of Venice, with land ownership providing passive income to players and tax revenue to the government.

 ### Wage Payments (5:00 PM UTC)

 **Script**: `backend/engine/dailywages.py`